HYDROELECTRIC PLANTS

 Ethiopia

-The project involves the construction of a main dam in Roller Compacted Concrete (RCC), with 2 power stations installed at the foot of the dam.
-The power stations are positioned on the right and left banks of the river and comprise 13 Francis turbines with a total installed power of 5,150 MW and estimated production of 15,700 GWh per year
+The project involved the construction of a 170 m high main gravity dam in rolled compacted concrete (RCC), with two hydroelectric power stations installed at the base of the dam, and a secondary dam in loose materials (rockfill) with a concrete facing 5 km long.
+The hydroelectric power stations are located on the right and left banks of the river and consist of 13 Francis turbines, with a total installed capacity of 5,150 MW and an average production of 15,700 GWh/year

 Client: Ethiopian Electric Power